Deadly polar vortex blasts Midwest with record-breaking cold, forecasters warn to 'minimize talking' outdoors

 The temperatures across the Midwest on Wednesday were colder than the likes of Greenland and Alaska.
 A wind chill of minus 25 degrees can freeze skin within 15 minutes, according to the National Weather Service.

-The cold air will continue to blanket the region on Wednesday into Thursday, with some areas possibly reaching a minus 70-degree windchill overnight, according to Fox News Senior Meteorologist Janice Dean said on "FOX and friends."
+The cold air will continue to blanket the region on Wednesday into Thursday, with some areas possibly reaching a minus 70-degree windchill overnight, Fox News Senior Meteorologist Janice Dean said on "FOX and friends."

+"The Midwest and Great Lakes are well into this Arctic blast, with dangerously low wind chills widespread across the region this morning," Dean said.
+"Air temperatures are well below zero, in the -10s to -30s for many.
+Wind chills of -20 to -70 will continue through early Thursday flirting with all-time record lows ever recorded."

-"You really can't be outside for longer than minutes because your face will freeze in these type of temperatures," she said.
+"You really can't be outside for longer than minutes because your face will freeze in these type of temperatures," she added.

 The bitter blast blanketing the Midwest has already taken a deadly turn after a 55-year-old man was found frozen in a garage in Wisconsin on Tuesday.